mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Missions.md

 QUESTIONS - INCLUDE A BUNCH TO START WITH THEN DRAW ON THEM?

-## Cultural, Interpersonal & Personal Planes Analysis
+## Cultural, Interpersonal & Personal Planes Analysis of use of GDPs

+While each of these observations do not fall neartly into any one of the three planes being used as analytical tool, I begin with those oriented more to cultural focus and progress to the bulk of observations oriented chiefly to interpersonal activity and end with those more to do with personal knowledge construction.

 ## Cultural Plane / Apprenticeship

-The use of three planes to analyse the evolution of the learning and study design has been in explored in the Chapter on Methods.
+The use of three planes to analyse the evolution of the learning and study design has been in explored in the Chapter on Methods / Design.

-To recap each area.
+Recap?

- - Design patterns used in other contexts as a form of apprenticeship
+ - Design patterns imagined used in other contexts as a form of apprenticeship

-### Tools: Specifics on Code Playgrounds and Phaser and a Javascript framework
+ - Tools: Specifics on Code Playgrounds and Phaser and a Javascript framework

-Bring out detail from the study to this section.

   - the media literacy practices of transfer between tools - similar to other studies - see guided participation papers

-## Personal Plane
- This is explored in more depth in Chapter on Maps / Personal Plane.

- But to set the scene...
- Compare formal teaching of CT and CS with an approach based on a freer choice of patterns.

- Discuss the use of gdps as a gateway to other concepts as explored in CS in a more abstract, and more concrete direction [@erikssonUsingGameplayDesign2019a]..

- The use of DPs hits a sweet spot as a "middle" level construct, (see Eriksson and Bjork)

- Draw on discussion in https://drive.google.com/drive/u/1/folders/1D-VhVj-NgN3qgk3YEx4HZEozf_1UOGtE Rising to the concrete

-## Social Plane - Guided Apprenticeship
+## Interpersonal Plane (Guided Apprenticeship)

+I will recap Rogoff's take on guided apprenticeship and the features of the learning design which facilitate it.

+If needed then I will explain how AT terms like division of labour are appropriate here.

 ### GDPs used as an organising tool